flutter/samples/flutter_maps_firestore/README.md

 * Showcase how to build an app that uses Google Maps with Flutter:
     * Loading a list of Ice Cream shops from Cloud Firestore
-    * Listing the shops in a Carousel
+    * Listing the shops in a custom carousel
-    * Putting the shops on a map using Markers
+    * Showing the shop locations on a map using Markers
-    * Controlling the Google Map from the Carousel
+    * Controlling the Google Map from the carousel

 ## The important bits

 ### Cloud Firestore

-Follow the steps outlined in the
-[Cloud Firestore package setup section](https://pub.dev/packages/cloud_firestore#setup).
+To set up Cloud Firestore connectivity, follow the steps outlined in the [Cloud Firestore package setup section](https://pub.dev/packages/cloud_firestore#setup).

 Next, you need to populate your Cloud Firestore with a collection named `ice_cream_stores`,